United States Regiments & Batteries > New York > 82nd New York Infantry Regiment

 1861

-May 18 Left State for Washington, D.C. under Colonel G. W. B. Tompkins
+May 18 Left State for Washington, D.C. under the command of Colonel G. W. B. Tompkins, Lieutenant Colonel J.H.
+Wilcox, and Major J.J.
+Dimock.

-Three hundred men refused to serve for longer than three months.
-Colonel Tompkins refused to accept them and sent them back to New York at the Regiment’s expense.
+May 28 When the regiment mustered in three hundred men had refused to serve for longer than three months.
+Colonel Tompkins refused to accept them and sent them back to New York at the regiment’s expense.

-June-July Duty in the Defenses of Washington, D.C., and at Ball’s Cross Roads, Va.
+June-July Duty in the Defenses of Washington, D.C., and at Ball’s Cross Roads, Virginia.

 July 17 Occupation of Fairfax Court House